You will pay your normal tuition/fees to your home campus.

 Consumer and Family Studies: Consumer Sciences/Services, Family Studies

-Earth Sciences: Astronomy, Atmospheric Sciences, Earth Science, Geology, Geosciences, Planetary and Space Sciences
+Earth Sciences: Astronomy, Atmospheric Sciences, Earth Science, Geology, Geosciences

 Economics: Environmental Economics

-Education: Elementary Education, Instructional Sciences, Mathematics, Science, Secondary Education, Special Education
+Education: Early Childhood, Elementary Education, Instructional Sciences, Mathematics, Science, Secondary Education, Special Education

-Engineering: Agricultural Engineering, Biomedical Engineering, Chemical Engineering, Civil and Environmental Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Engineering Physics, Geological Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering, Mineral/Mining Engineering, Systems Engineering
+Engineering: Aerospace Engineering, Biomedical Engineering, Biosystems Engineering, Chemical Engineering, Civil and Environmental Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Engineering Management, Geological Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering, Mineral/Mining Engineering, Systems Engineering

 English: Creative Writing, English, Linguistics